 Make your home GREEN - Disconnecting downspouts and discharging rainwater to a lawn or landscape area allows water to seep into the ground while removing pollutants and recharging the groundwater.

 The program targets neighborhoods in urban unincorporated Clark County (not the cities) that have been identified as high priority for pollution.
 The program will provide technical assistance to homeowners to find a solution that works for their property.
-Once complete and approved, homeowners may be reimbursed up to $240 ($60 per downspout, 4 maximum).

 - Step 1 - review the Downspout Disconnect program overview and Downspout Disconnect "How to Disconnect" instructions